2021–22 Slovak Cup

-The 2021–22 Slovak Cup was the 53rd edition of the competition.
+The 2021–22 Slovak Cup was the 53rd edition of the football competition.

 Slovan Bratislava were the defending champions, defeating Žilina in the 2021 final.

 Slovan Bratislava managed to advance to the final again, but were defeated by their rivals Spartak Trnava.

 Spartak Trnava earned automatic qualification for the UEFA Europa Conference League second qualifying round.

 Format

 The Slovak Cup is played as a knockout tournament.
 All matches that end up as a draw after 90 minutes are decided by penalty shoot-outs.
 All rounds are played as one-off matches except the semi-finals, which are played over two legs.